 M*A*S*H was a show that covered a lot of contemporary social issues in a progressive light (especially after Alan Alda was given a great deal of creative control).
 However, the show still had a tendency to handle rape in a distasteful manner.
 Not that an actual rape was joked about or anything.
 Rather that such a serious subject was handled with a lot of comedic fodder.
 One could argue that a show that tried to bring humor to dark circumstances was simply attempting the same thing.
 However, dark circumstances on M*A*S*H were still handled in a dramatic fashion.
 The show's trivialization of rape is rather cringe-worthy.
 Even the writers in the later retrospectives on the show regret the rape jokes, and asked "What were we thinking?"

 Mastermind is a popular UK quiz show, where people really have to study to be able to answer questions.
 Only the person who makes it through the first round, the semi-finals and wins the finals gets a prize: an engraved glass.
-Little time is spend on the candidate him/herself.
+Little time is spent on the candidate him/herself.
 In the Netherlands, not far from the UK, the format completely flopped.
 The public was upset that non-winners didn't get anything, and they wanted more details of the candidates' personal lives.

 Maury never does their shows where the audience tries to find out a trans person's or crossdresser's sex anymore, likely due to changing views on LGBTQ people.